 Only use professional cleaning agents to clean your gong.
 We advise against using agents that are not explicitly suitable for cleaning sound instruments.

-If a TamTam or Feng Gong is very dirty, we recommend using a special cleaning stone every two to three months.
+We recommend using a special cleaning stone every two to three months for coarse dirt on a TamTam or Feng Gong.
 However, make sure that you rub the gong dry carefully after the cleaning process so that no powder residue remains.

 In the past, ammonia-based cleaning agents were often used for nickel silver gongs - but these are no longer available.
 The use of furniture polish can also have a lasting effect on the sound of your instrument, as it hermetically seals the surface of a gong.